isomerpages/moe-concordpri/_departments/English Language.md

 Mission
 --------

-To nurture Concordians to be engaged listeners, passionate and avid readers, effective speakers and writers of Standard English.
+<p style="text-align:justify">To nurture Concordians to be engaged listeners, passionate and avid readers, effective speakers and writers of Standard English.

 Department's Highlights
 ------------------------

-The EL department is committed in ensuring that our students grow up to be confident and competent users of the English Language.
+<p style="text-align:justify">The EL department is committed in ensuring that our students grow up to be confident and competent users of the English Language.
 We focus on the acquisition of the 4 key English Language skills of reading, listening, speaking and writing.

 #### <u>READING</u>

-The school has an extensive and whole-school approach Reading Programme to cater to the varied needs of our students.
+<p style="text-align:justify">The school has an extensive and whole-school approach Reading Programme to cater to the varied needs of our students.

 <img src="/images/English Reading V2.png"
      style="width:80%">